Améliorer la performance commerciale grâce aux compétences en conseil aux entreprises

 Sales Size: The percent increase in monetary value of each sale.
 This represents the salesperson's ability to sell larger, more complex product configurations.

-These performance measures were collected for the three months just prior to the beginning of the CWC training, then again for the three months after the completion of the one-day follow-up program.
+These performance measures were collected for the three months just prior to the beginning of the CWC training, then again for the three months after the completion of the one-day follow-up programme.
 By extending the analysis over a three-month period, we reduced the impact of monthly variations on the results.

 Results of this study provide convincing evidence that the consultant skills had an impact on all three performance measures.
 The graph at right summarizes the percent increase or decrease in the three measures for both the trained group and the control group.